Characters: We Are All Pokemon Trainers Main 2

 The Team In General

-- Put On A Box - Everyone that isn't Grant or Dylan went through this due to Sakura only keeping six Pokémon with her at a time.
+- Put On A Box - Everyone that isn't Grant went through this at some point.

 - Undying Loyalty - Grant, Seth and, to a lesser extent, Dylan, are among the ones who clearly would go through anything for Sakura.